williamstern/interop/docs/setup/machine_or_vm.rst

 Machine or VirtualBox Setup
 ===========================

+For very simple setup, use :doc:`Vagrant <vagrant>`.

-You need either a dedicated machine or a virtual machine (VM) to run the competition server.
+You can manually setup a dedicated machine or a virtual machine (VM) to run the competition server.
 Using a dedicated machine or VirtualBox will require manual setup, which is described in this section.
 Either method will require at least 13 GB of disk space.
 It is recommended to reserve at least 20 GB.

 Create Dedicated Machine
 ------------------------